mickey-krasilnikov/resume-backend-netcore/README.md

 - .Net 7
 - EntityFrameworkCore
 - xUnit
-- Moq
+- Moq (for Mock objects in Unit and Component tests)
-- coverlet
+- coverlet (for generating code coverage report)
-- Swashbuckle.AspNetCore
+- Swashbuckle.AspNetCore (for Swagger, SwaggerUI and OpenAPI v3 spec generation)
-- NSwagCSharp
+- NSwagCSharp (for generating API Client)
 - OwaspHeaders.Core (for security headers)

 ## License